 How roGFP can be employed

 roGFP is usually expressed as fusion protein.
 Through this fusion, roGFP can be targeted to specific intracellular compartments and report for specific ROS in real-time.
 For instance, roGFP2-Orp1, the fusion of roGFP2 to the thiol peroxidase enzyme Orp1 is usually employed as a H2O2-sensitive probe and can be used to determine how chemicals induce or drugs decrease production of ROS in cells (AN252: Real-time monitoring of genetically encoded redox probes in mammalian cell monolayers).

 Additionally, the expression of the glutathione-roGFP fusion complex (Grx1-roGFP) makes it possible to detect the glutathione-specific redox potential.
-For instance, the lab of Bruce Morgan, Junior Professor for Cellular Biochemistry at the University of Kaiserslautern, Germany, uses this approach to understand the role glutathione plays in cellular redox homeostasis and to better understand whether specific intracellular organelles preferentially store its oxidized or reduced form.
+For instance, the lab of Professor Bruce Morgan, Professor for Biochemistry at the University of Saarbrücken, Germany, uses this approach to understand the role glutathione plays in cellular redox homeostasis and to better understand whether specific intracellular organelles preferentially store its oxidized or reduced form.
 Read here Prof. Morgan´s full interview.